python-attrs/attrs/docs/init.md

 ```

 Of course you can mix and match the two approaches at your convenience.
-If you define validators both ways for an attribute, they are both ran:
+If you use both ways to define validators for an attribute, they are both ran:

 ```{doctest}
 >>> @define